Miss Alaska USA

-Alaska's most successful placement was in 1964, when Patricia Marlin placed as the second runner-up.
+Alaska's most successful placement was in 1964, when Susan "Suzy" Marlin placed as the second runner-up.
 Alaska's most recent placement was in 2017, when Alyssa London placed in the Top 10.
-Alaska ties with Texas as the states with the most wins in the pageant's history for "Best State Costume."
+Alaska ties with Texas as the states with the most wins in the pageant's history for "Best State Costume".

-Jordan Naylor of Anchorage was crowned Miss Alaska USA 2023 on January 14, 2023 at Bartlett High School Auditorium in Anchorage.
-Naylor will represent Alaska at Miss USA 2023.
+The current Miss Alaska USA is Kelsey Craft of Anchorage who was crowned on August 3, 2025 at The University Of Alaska, Recital Hall in Anchorage.
+Craft represented Alaska at Miss USA 2025.